stjude-smc/sync_device_32/README.md

 **Default Connections:**
 - **Laser shutters:** Arduino pins A0-A3 (configurable in `globals.h`)
 - **Camera trigger:** Pin A12 (configurable)
-- **USB:** Used for host communication and power.
-Use the micro-USB port next to the power socket.
+- **USB connection:** Provides both power and host communication via the micro-USB port next to the power socket.
+The device is powered through this USB connection and is recognized by the host computer as a virtual COM port.

 - **Interlock circuit:** D12 (input) and D13 (output) for laser safety

-**Power:** The device is powered via USB connection to the host computer.

-**Recognition:** The device is recognized as a virtual COM port by the host system.

 ### Communication Protocol

 - **Interface:** UART at 115,200 baud (vs. 2,000,000 baud in legacy version)
 - **Data format:** 24-byte packets with command and arguments
-- **Timeout:** Automatic detection of incomplete transmissions
+- **Timeout:** Automatic detection of incomplete UART transmissions
 - **Version check:** Firmware version verification on connection

 **Startup Message:**